Naros/naros/README.md

 # Hi!
 I'm Chris ✋
 Principal Software Engineer, employed at Red Hat for eight and a half years.

-I am one of the lead engineers on [Debezium](https://debezium.io), an open-source change data capture (CDC) platform.
-Debezium transforms your database's transaction logs into events that can be sent to Kafka, EventHubs, Google PubSub, and several other broker systems.
+I am one of the lead engineers on [Debezium](https://debezium.io), an open-source change data capture (CDC) platform that transforms your database's transaction logs into events that can be published to Kafka, EventHubs, Google PubSub, and other message broker systems.
 Change data capture is one of the best ways to react to changes in one microservice and reflect that change in other services.
 If you are interested in details about change data capture (CDC) and how Debezium is leading the industry in this space, you can find me on [Zulip](https://debezium.zulipchat.com/#narrow/stream/302529-users) or the Google [mailing list](https://groups.google.com/forum/#!forum/debezium).